 Step 1: Choose a Fragrance

 Any fragrance oil can be used to scent aroma beads.
-Choosing a fragrance can seem overwhelming at first given that we have almost 400 choices!
+Choosing a fragrance can seem overwhelming at first given that we have more than 400 choices!
 However, we recommend starting with one that you like the scent of right out of the bottle (OOTB).
 Whereas fragrances can smell different OOTB than they do in wax, they generally smell the same in aroma beads as they do OOTB.

-Keep in mind that some fragrances have a darker color than others.
+Keep in mind that some fragrances naturally have a darker color than others.
 Because beads can absorb some pigment as well as fragrance, be aware that dark colored oils can potentially affect the color of your beads.
 Likewise, fragrances that are more yellow in color may slightly tint your aroma beads yellow.
 This shouldn’t stop you from using any fragrance you like.
 Simply try to incorporate the color into your design.
-For example, our Vanilla Latte fragrance is quite dark in color.
+For example, our Vanilla Latte fragrance can be quite dark in color.
 Using this fragrance along with a brown mica powder can be a cute way to make latte-inspired car freshies!

 Step 2: Choose a Color

 Did you know aroma beads can be colored with any of our mica powders?
 Adding mica to aroma beads will give them a bright pop of color.
 Mica dissolves very easily in liquids, including fragrance oils.
-Mica adheres well to aroma beads, and won’t rub off once the fragrance has absorbed into the beads.
+Mica adheres well to aroma beads, and won’t come off once the fragrance has absorbed into the beads.

 A little mica goes a long way in aroma beads.
 For most projects, you can use just 4-6 micro scoops of mica per pound of aroma beads.
 A 1g jar of mica will be enough to make several 1-pound batches of aroma beads.